How MSTR "Works"

 NAV = $80M BTC (previous holdings) + $20M BTC (newly bought) - $30M debt = $70M NAV

 This $70M NAV reflects the benefit of raising cash through equity instead of adding more debt.
 With no new liabilities, NAV increases more than it would with additional debt financing.
-However, issuing $20M in new shares dilutes existing shareholders, meaning each share now represents a slightly smaller portion of the company’s total assets.
+On the flip side, issuing $20M in new shares does dilute the shareholder pool (each share now represents a slightly smaller portion of the company’s total assets), but - key callout here - I don’t see this as real dilution because the cash raised is being used to purchase an appreciating asset (Bitcoin).
+Over a long enough period of time, this move should actually add MORE value per share.

 Year 4 – wouldn’t ya know it, Bitcoin has doubled again!
 The $100M in Bitcoin holdings rises to $200M.
 The debt remains at $30M.
-Final NAV calculation is:
+Latest NAV calculation is:

 NAV = $200M BTC - $30M debt = $170M NAV

-Generally speaking, MSTR shareholders gain leveraged exposure to Bitcoin’s price.
+Using both the debt and equity tactics, MSTR can continue to increase its Bitcoin holdings, and thus its NAV.
+And this comes “merely” at the cost of inflationary, depreciating US dollars in both scenarios (convertible notes purchased in US dollars, and issued shares purchased in US dollars).
+Generally speaking, then, MSTR shareholders gain leveraged exposure to Bitcoin’s price.
 As MSTR’s debt and equity fuel more Bitcoin purchases, any rise in Bitcoin’s value can drive NAV and stock price growth at an even higher rate than Bitcoin itself.

 What if Bitcoin drops?

-If Bitcoin drops in value a lot, we start to have a problem, and MSTR’s leveraged position becomes risky.
-Even as Bitcoin’s value declines, the MSTR debt remains, which can translate into losses for shareholders.
+If Bitcoin drops in value a lot, MSTR might start to have a problem, as its leveraged position becomes a bit risky.
+As Bitcoin declines, MSTR debt remains, which CAN turn into issues.

 For example: